michaelrafailyk/stickymate/README.md

     - Doesn't work: `element with overflow: hidden` \> `sticky & animated element`.
     - Work: `sticky element with overflow: hidden` \> `animated element`.
 - Matrix and rotation.
 Don't try to rotate the element with the `transform: matrix()` because script doesn't calculate `sin` and `cos` for correct transformation.
 To rotate, use `transform: rotate()`.
-- Animation and background fill in Safari macOS.
-If the sticky element doesn't have a `background` fill (`none` or `transparent`), the animation on the child element will not be smooth. **Under review**.
 - Scrolling in Edge (EdgeHTML only).
-Periodic bugs in positioning animated elements inside parent with `overflow: hidden` when scrolling in the opposite direction. **Under review**.
+Periodic bugs in positioning animated elements inside parent with `overflow: hidden` when scrolling in the opposite direction.

 ## Author and license